Family connections

 What you do in your home and with your family matters—to your kids and to our communities.
 Positive, supportive, and warm social connections help us live longer, healthier lives.
 Strong family connections provide the foundation for children to thrive.

-Take time to connect with your family and neighbors during Family Connection Week, June 9 to June 15.
+Take time to connect with your family and neighbors.
+See below for ideas.

 Outdoor adventures